 To be eligible for Savings Credit, you must be aged 65 or over.
-In general, you will only receive it if your income is below a threshold of £120.35 a week if you’re single or £192 if you’re married or in a civil partnership (2014-15 tax year).
+In general, you will only receive it if your income is above a threshold of £120.35 a week if you’re single or £192 if you’re married or in a civil partnership (2014-15 tax year).
 The amount you’ll get will depend on the savings and income you already have.

 You can claim Pension Credit regardless of whether you are still working or have retired.

 When and how to apply for Pension Credit

 You can apply up to four months before you want to start receiving Pension Credit.